Flight attendants sue United Airlines for discrimination on Dodgers charter flights

 In response to a request for statement, the airline said: "United fosters an environment of inclusion and does not tolerate discrimination of any kind.
 We believe this lawsuit is without merit and intend to defend ourselves vigorously."

-United Airlines was targeted in a similar lawsuit in 2020, which claimed that the airline discriminated against Black and Jewish attendant for their various athletic teams charter services, staffing them with only those who "fit a specific visual image" like "young, White, female and predominantly blonde/blue-eyed" employees.
+United Airlines, which is based in Chicago, was targeted in a similar lawsuit in 2020, which claimed that the airline discriminated against Black and Jewish attendant for their various athletic teams charter services, staffing them with only those who "fit a specific visual image" like "young, White, female and predominantly blonde/blue-eyed" employees.

 for more features.